rzzzwilson/SquarewaveGenerator/README.rst

 .. image:: IMG_5427.JPG

-With the generator working into a 50 ohm load it draws about 30mA.
+With the generator working into a 50 ohm load it draws about 30mA at 5v.
 Here's a close look at the leading edge of the 3KHz square wave.
 Risetime is even better than the first version at 1.7nS:

 .. image:: DS1Z_QuickPrint5.png